nlfiedler/mujina/NOTES.md

 * Share assets online (e.g. Flickr, Smugmug, email)
 * Script support (a la HyperScript)
     - can probably use JavaScript for this
-    - can leverage ImageMagick to perform alterations on images
+    - can leverage lovell/sharp to perform alterations on images
 * Preview PDF documents
 * Grouping assets
     - e.g. assets owned by particular user
 * Authentication and authorization
     - Username/password
     - Access control to certain assets, groups
-    - Password protect the admin page, like CouchDB
+    - Password protect the admin page
 * Automatic backups to Google Cloud or Amazon Glacier
-    - Yeah, we have the software, so why not?
     - Configuration for credentials, when to run, how often, how many old copies to retain
-    - Probably should make recovery of individual assets easier
+    - Should make recovery of individual assets easier
-        + OTOH, the purpose is largely about disaster recovery
-        + After all, tanuki does not make deleting assets remotely easy
 * Printing an image or PDF
 * Converting videos to animated GIFs
 * Extracting a frame from a video